Jhaego/Better-AoD-2024/README.md

+# Disclaimer 22-11-2025: unsupported

+I assume my version no longer works (I am unable to ascertain this as I do not currently play the game).

+If these files are somehow useful to anyone, feel free to use them as you like :-)

 # Better AoD 2024

 This is me playing around with the [original Better AoD](https://runeapps.org/forums/viewtopic.php?id=1324) Alt1 plugin by JamieS1211.

-Compared to the original, this version *should* track number of kills and average kill time.
-Hopefully with time I can add additional features.
+Compared to the original, this version *should* properly track number of kills and average kill time.

 ## Installation